gardener/gardener/docs/development/getting_started_locally.md

 make kind-up KIND_ENV=local
 ```

-> If you want to setup an IPv6 KinD cluster, use `make kind-up IPFAMILY=ipv6` instead.
+> If you want to setup an IPv6 KinD cluster, use `make kind-up KIND_ENV=local IPFAMILY=ipv6` instead.

 This command sets up a new KinD cluster named `gardener-local` and stores the kubeconfig in the `./example/gardener-local/kind/local/kubeconfig` file.